SwezyDev/MultiExodus/README.md

 ## ✨ Features

-* 💼 **Multi-Wallet Management** — Detect, add, edit, and delete multiple Exodus wallets in a single interface.
+* 💼 **Multi-Wallet Management** — Detect, search, add, edit, and delete multiple Exodus wallets in a single interface.
 * 🔄 **Seamless Wallet Switching** — Load any wallet into Exodus instantly with one click, without manual file handling.
 * 🗂️ **Backup & Recovery Automation** — Automatically trigger Exodus recovery mode, backup existing wallets, and restore seed phrases safely.
-* 🖼️ **Custom Wallet Notes & Images** — Assign personalized names, notes, and images to each wallet for easy identification.
+* 🖼️ **Custom Wallet Notes & Images** — Assign personalized names, notes, tags, and images to each wallet for easy identification.
+* 🔔 **Toast Notifications** — Instant, non-intrusive alerts for everything in MultiExodus, and background tasks—always keeping you informed without interruptions.
-* 📊 **Organized UI** — Scrollable, grid-based layout with clean, sortable, interactive frames built using CustomTkinter.
+* 📊 **Organized UI** — Scrollable, grid-based OR List layout with clean, sortable, interactive frames built using CustomTkinter.
 * ✅ **Safety Prompts** — Confirmation dialogs for sensitive actions like deleting or overwriting wallets to prevent accidental loss.
 * ⭐ **Auto-Updater** — Automatically checks for new versions, verifies integrity with SHA-256, downloads updates securely, and installs them with one click.
 * 🖥 **Discord RPC** — Show your friends that you're using MultiExodus